DONGChuan/DONGChuan.github.io/_posts/2016-04-20-MySQL-Index.md

 DROP INDEX index_name ON talbe_name
 ALTER TABLE table_name DROP INDEX index_name

-# To delete primary key, as it's unique in each table, no need to indicate index name
+# To delete primary key, as it iss unique in each table, no need to indicate index name
 ALTER TABLE table_name DROP PRIMARY KEY
 {% endhighlight %}